 What are you doing to make your existing customers feel special?
 Online store provider Shopify argues that the best selling proposition, particularly for small companies, is amazing customer service.
 The holiday season provides the perfect excuse to do something nice for your customers.

-Offering customers a small gift or freebie can be a nice way to say thanks to people have supported your brand during the year, and also encourage them to come back again.
+Offering customers a small gift, a freebie, or a gift certificate can be a nice way to say thanks to people who have supported your brand during the year, and also encourage them to come back again.
 Another way to do this is to organize an event for your biggest supporters.
 You could even host a VIP sale night or put on some Christmas drinks.

 What are you doing to maximize the holiday rush?
 Share your tips below.